sschleemilch/website.astro/src/content/posts/slimline.md

 ---
-title: How to write a custom neovim statusline
+title: Neovim statusline plugin
 pubDate: 2024-10-15
 tags:
   - NEOVIM
   - LUA
-description: This is how I wrote a custom neovim statusline and turned it into a plugin
+description: I will demonstrate how to write a Neovim statusline plugin from scratch.
+  Components we will add are the mode, the progress in the file as well as the path and filename of the currently open buffer
 ---

 # How to write a custom neovim statusline